 01 of 07

 Just about every coin collector I know hopes to sell their coin collection for huge profit someday.
-I know of many individuals that have accomplished this.
+I know of many individuals that have accomplished this goal.
 But the common trait across all of them was that they were "coin collectors" first and investors second.

-Although there is also risk in investing in rare coins, wise purchases of classic coins rarely go down in value over the long term.
+Although there is also a risk in investing in rare coins, wise purchases of classic coins rarely go down in value over the long term.
+"Long term" in the coin collecting market is usually at least twenty years or longer.
 Regardless of your investment strategy, be careful not to get ripped off when buying your coins.
+People looking to purchase "bargain" coins at rock-bottom prices usually end up with counterfeit, damaged or altered coins.
+Do your research and buy coins from a reputable coin dealer.

 02 of 07